 - Taken more frequently than prescribed

-Addiction can also result in many physiological and psychological problems when your body does not get the required amount of the drug.
-These problems, called Withdrawal Symptoms, are very unpleasant in their nature.
+Addiction can also result in many physiological and psychological problems when the body does not get the required amount of the drug.
+These problems, withdrawal symptoms, are very unpleasant in their nature.
 Therefore, there is always the possibility that one returns to drugs in search of freedom from withdrawal symptoms.

 How Does It Feel To Have A Valium High?